mnku/docs/docs/csharp/tour-of-csharp/classes-and-objects.md

 [!code-csharp[OutExample](../../../samples/snippets/csharp/tour/classes-and-objects/OutExample.cs#L3-L17)]

 A *parameter array* permits a variable number of arguments to be passed to a method.
 A parameter array is declared with the `params` modifier.
 Only the last parameter of a method can be a parameter array, and the type of a parameter array must be a single-dimensional array type.
-The Write and WriteLine methods of the `@System.Console` class are good examples of parameter array usage.
+The Write and WriteLine methods of the `System.Console` class are good examples of parameter array usage.
 They are declared as follows.

 [!code-csharp[ConsoleExample](../../../samples/snippets/csharp/tour/classes-and-objects/Program.cs#L78-L83)]